After Midnight (TV series): The haunted dolls

 One prize, an allegedly haunted doll, was originally a gift to Tomlinson from her brother; Tomlinson says the doll is supposed to be Frank Morgan's version of the title character from The Wizard of Oz but looks more like author Mark Twain.
 The doll has become a running gag, appearing multiple times due to winners returning it.
 While the original doll was given to Marcella Arguello as a consolation prize, a fan later sent in an identical doll, claiming it was the first one's twin brother.
 Arguello brought the doll with her on a subsequent appearance, where fellow contestant Sarah Tiana said it looked more like former president John Adams.
 In the final episode, Arguello re-gifted the doll to Tomlinson, who subsequently gave it to finalist Paul F. Tompkins.

+International version

+A German version of the show, Neo Social Club mit Laura Larsson (Neo Social Club with Laura Larsson) hosted by Laura Larsson premiered on ZDFneo on February 5, 2026.